UndisclosedUser/InterviewTest1/README.md

 - What is the 25th most frequently used word ?
 - What is the number of occurences of a specific word (which I don't remember, so I took "species" as an example) ?

+Caveats :
+- a word is defined as a sequence of one or more character(s).
-Caveat : a word is defined by the regular expression [a-zA-z0-9\\.], preceded and followed by a whitespace.
+- a character is defined by the regular expression "[a-zA-Z0-9\\.]".
+- a word is preceded and followed by a whitespace.

 A shell one-liner can surely answer these questions, for instance this (adding tail or grep at the end to answer the specific questions) :
 ```